Dundalk: Landscape

 The main part of the census town lies at sea level.
 Dún Dealgan Motte at Castletown is the highest point in the urban area at an elevation of 60 m.
 The municipal district includes the Cooley Mountains, with Slieve Foy the highest of the peaks at an elevation of 589 m.

 The urban area straddles two geographical areas.
 A landscape of drumlins and undulating farmland form a crescent around the town's outer limits.
 This area contains contorted Ordovician and Silurian slates and shales.
 The flat, low-lying coastal plain of the main part of the urban area consists of alluvial clays, laid down as the sea retreated following the last Ice Age.
-The subsequent land reclamation was both a natural process and a man-made one—in particular as a result of the drainage schemes undertaken in the eighteenth century by James Hamilton, the first Earl of Clanbrassil.
+Land was reclaimed both naturally and because of the drainage schemes undertaken in the 18th century by James Hamilton, the first Earl of Clanbrassil.
 This has meant that the topography of the district has changed extensively since the area was first inhabited and also since the formation of the original Norman settlements.

 Street layout

 The layout of Dundalk is based around three principal street systems leading to the open, central Market Square.
-Running north from the square to the bridge over the Castletown River is Clanbrassil Street and Bridge Street; with the Castletown Road running west from Bridge Street towards Castletown Mount—the original Norman settlement of Dundalk.
-Running east from the square towards the old Quay Street railway station, the army barracks and the Port of Dundalk is Jocelyn Street, Seatown Place and Barrack Street.
-Running south out of the town to the Dublin Road is Park Street, Dublin Street, and Hill Street.
+Clanbrassil Street and Bridge Street run north from the square to the bridge over the Castletown River with the Castletown Road running west from Bridge Street towards Castletown Mount—the original Norman settlement of Dundalk.
+Jocelyn Street, Seatown Place, and Barrack Street run east from the square towards the old Quay Street railway station, the army barracks, and the Port of Dundalk.
+Park Street, Dublin Street, and Hill Street run south out of the town to the Dublin Road.